 • Fishing is one of the world’s most dangerous professions.
 It often lacks adequate labour regulation, and vessels have been associated with forced labour, trafficking, and other abuses of workers.(FAO 2021)

 • A recent United Nations study reported that more than two-thirds of the world's fisheries have collapsed or are currently being overfished.
 Much of the remaining one third is in a state of decline because of habitat degradation from pollution and climate change.

 • The largest Northern Cod fishery in the world was located off the coast of Newfoundland.
 This engine of the Newfoundland economy collapsed in the early 1990’s due to overfishing and poor fisheries management.
-Twenty-five years later Newfoundland’s cod fishery remains closed.
+Thirty years later Newfoundland’s commercial cod fishery remains closed.

 • All natural fish stocks today contain at least trace amounts of mercury.

 Resources 4 Rethinking encourages students and teachers to participate in World Fisheries Day.
 Top R4R Picks will connect you to some excellent resources to support these efforts.

 Other Classroom Resources from Learning for a Sustainable Future